 We’ve seen Thunderbolt ports on enthusiast computers for a while now, but these days Thunderbolt is becoming the port everyone wants on a new laptop, regardless of size, form-factor or budget.

-The Thunderbolt port has reached its 3rd generation and it’s actually a significant step-up from the previous versions.
-We’ll get in depth towards the end of this post, but in very few words, Thunderbolt 3 is the one port that could replace all the others.
-Physically, it’s an USB 3.1 connector, thus compact and reversible.
-Technically, it can provide transfer speeds of up to 40 Gbps, it allows to connect up to two 4K displays, outputting video and audio signal at the same time, it supports DisplayPort 1.2, HDMI 2.0 and 10 GbE fast networking.
+The Thunderbolt port has reached its 3rd generation and is a significant step-up from the previous versions.
+We’ll get in depth towards the end of this post, but in very few words, Thunderbolt 3 is the one port that could replace all others.
+Physically, it’s an USB Type-C connector, thus compact and reversible.
+Technically, it can provide transfer speeds of up to 40 Gbps, it allows to connect up to two 4K 60 Hz displays while outputting video and audio signal at the same time, it supports DisplayPort 1.2, HDMI 2.0 and 10 GbE fast networking.

 In other words, Thunderbolt 3 is the compact and versatile connector you can use to charge your laptop, transfer files at fast speeds, connect external monitors and other peripherals, including PCIe compatible graphics units (like the Razer Core, which we reviewed here).
-This last aspect is particularly interesting, as it allows OEMs to design ultra-portable laptops that could actually handle some serious gaming once they are hooked up to these external graphics solutions.
+This last aspect is particularly interesting, as it allows OEMs to design ultra-portable laptops able to actually handle some serious gaming once hooked up to these eGPUs.
 The versatility and compact size of the Thunderbolt 3 connector also makes it ideal for slim and ultra-compact computers, which wouldn’t otherwise have the space around their sides for regular-sized ports.

-Only the latest versions of each laptop is mentioned here, previous generations might also support Thunderbolt 3.
+Only the latest version of each laptop is mentioned here, previous generations might also support Thunderbolt 3.

 13-inch (and smaller) ultraportables with Thunderbolt 3 connectors